Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 ---
 #### Problem Statement
-For this project, I wanted to bring up the problem of sexual harassment, being stalked, and feeling unsafe when you shouldn't need to.
+For this project, I wanted to bring up the problem of sexual harassment, being stalked and feeling unsafe when you shouldn't need to.

 Harassment of all types is still a big issue in this day and age, and I wanted to do something about it.